skrusche63/spark-weblog/README.md

 C142FL33KKCV603E,UJAQ1TQWAGVL,1335478185000,/product/7Y4FP655,00:09:45,http://www.twitter.com,0,0
 ```

-The example shows how this distributed in-memory dataset is queried by a SQL statement (query) with just a few lines of code.
+The example shows how this distributed in-memory dataset is queried by a SQL statement with just a few lines of code.
 The statement may be of the form: `select * from pages where rating > 1`.
 ```
 def fromPages(sc:SparkContext,source:RDD[LogPage],query:String):SchemaRDD = {